 Many of our customers’ cars have finishes with less luster and less silkiness than they should be even though they’ve had their car waxed in the past elsewhere.
 When you draw your fingers lightly across the finish they should glide like on silk with virtually no friction, but instead you can feel a slight drag.
 This is a natural toll that occurs over time as minute contaminants and minerals from inadequately treated water used by many car washes as well as home washing build up a fine and hard residue of impurities bonded to the original factory finish that won’t wash off.
 This creates friction that holds on to dirt more readily.
 It dulls your finish and the depth of your paint color.
 This slight roughness prevents the glass-like surface that wax needs to bond strongly, so it shortens wax life.
-Even new cars have often been sitting and kept clean with untreated water and sitting in acidic rain, so they already have begun to build up this contaminant layer.
+Even new cars that have been sitting and kept clean with untreated water, sitting in acid rain, or parked under a lawn sprinkler, leave not only a rougher finish but usually small water marks.
+If left on, these spots can get etched into the finish and can only be taken out by buffing with a special pad and compound.
 So most people never see the super-shiny and silky finish their vehicle had when it left the factory.

 Unlike many Car Washes, we thoroughly purify the water to protect customers’ vehicles.
 We protect vehicles’ finishes by first softening water to remove minerals. then going through two progressive levels of charcoal filtering it, and then it processing through reverse osmosis to 000 particles per million of purity, creating two fractions.
 The 000 RO water is tanked separately and used for the final rinse, and the remaining softened and double charcoal-filtered fraction is reused for all other functions in the tunnel requiring water.
 Street water never touches your vehicle.
 The result is truly pure water that is not just spot free but will keep your finish as pristine as the day it was manufactured…provided you return it to that state first.